Improved Robustness and Safety for Pre-Adaptation of Meta Reinforcement Learning with Prior Regularization: Conclusion

 \section{Conclusion}

-In this paper, we propose a Meta-RL algorithm that pay attention to safety even before adapting to a new task.
+In this paper, we propose a Meta-RL algorithm that considers pre-adaptive safety and robust performance to unseen tasks.
 This is an essential feature for safety-critical real-world applications.
-By introducing an additional regularization term over the expected return of the policy with prior context, and a corresponding additional critic network that returns the Q value conditioned on the prior context, our algorithm PEARL$^+$ achieves superior performance (mostly through better safety reward) when it is exposed to a new task for the first time.
-In addition, it preserves the high efficiency and adaptability of PEARL, the off-policy Meta-RL method our algorithm built upon.
-Our enhanced algorithm has been validated using three example applications: two MuJoCo robotic tasks and a highway merge autonomous driving task.
-The PEARL$^+$ algorithm demonstrates better robustness and safety performance throughout all three case studies.
-PEARL+'s prior policy keeps MuJoCo Walker and Ant from moving in unhealthy poses, and achieves near zero crash rate in highway merge scenarios, enabling safe data collection prior to adaptation.
+By introducing an additional regularization term over the expected return of the policy with prior context assumption, and a corresponding additional critic network that returns the Q value conditioned on the prior context, our algorithm PEARL$^+$ achieves superior performance (mostly through better safety reward) when it is exposed to a new task for the first time.
+In addition, it preserves the fast adaptation of PEARL, the off-policy Meta-RL method our algorithm builds upon.
+Our algorithm has been validated using three example applications: two MuJoCo robotic tasks and a highway merge autonomous driving task.
+These experiments show that PEARL$^+$ achieves better robustness and safety performance, and the ablation study demonstrates the necessity of introducing an extra Q-Network.
+Furthermore, the prior regularization term is not restricted to context-based Meta-RL algorithms, and actually can be applied to any other Meta-RL frameworks, which would be a good direction for future work